Annual Assessments

 Who needs an assessment?

-For patients identified as being severely frail, the practice will be required to deliver a clinical review providing an annual medication review and discuss whether the patient has fallen in the last 12 months.
+According to the BMA, for patients identified as being severely frail, the practice will be required to deliver a clinical review providing an annual medication review and discuss whether the patient has fallen in the last 12 months.
 Practices should also provide any other clinically relevant interventions and code them.
-Where a patient does not already have an enriched SCR (summary care record), the practice should offer this to the patient.

 Assessment tools